Configuring Hardware

 /docs/group/media/control_panel/device_setting/en.png

-• change the display name of the camera;
+• change the camera's display name;

 • set the image resolution;